Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/06e-segmentation-exercise.md

 # Exercise: Perform Segmentation With a CNN

 In this exercise you'll be asked to recreate some of the features from the previous Jupyter notebook in order to create a neural network that performs segmentation.
-You'll also be asked to use a custom loss function in order to improve the performance above and beyond the levels that the previous notebook achieves.

 ## Exercise Goals